mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

 - time actively observing parent's activity
 - time discussing game features with parent -->

-## Further Areas of Research

-### Physical Computing and Game Making:

-- There is scant evidence for this in the video data.
-- I can make observations from journal notes and try to find mention of it in interviews.

-(Imported Writing)
-**Physical Computing and Game Making:** The use of physical computing to create concrete and tangible activities can increase the engagement and motivation of learners [@kaloti-hallak_students_2015].
-Making the digital concepts physical, and thus allowing exploration via diverse means, also aligns with inclusive learning principles.
-To support my game making projects, I created simple arcade cabinets out of wood with retro arcade buttons.
-Connecting arcade buttons to the computer via simple electronics is a project which can be completed quickly.
-The process of students building their own arcade cabinets for a games showcase increased their perception of the authenticity of their end goal.
-Some families created low-tech, customised arcade cabinets using cardboard.
-Although my studies have been small-scale the self-reported effects on learner engagement and motivation of this part of the program were significant.

 <!-- For more information on the value of physical computing to increase inclusion you can read this article (RUSK?) -->